VedAstro/VedAstro/README.md

 # 📚 Credits &amp; Reference
 ![credits](https://vedastro.org/images/bv-raman-rao.png)

 Thanks to [B.V.
 Raman](https://en.wikipedia.org/wiki/B._V._Raman) and his grandfather B. Suryanarain Rao for pioneering easy to read astrology books.
-Credit also goes to [St. Jean-Baptiste de La Salle](https://en.wikipedia.org/wiki/Jean-Baptiste_de_La_Salle) for proving the **efficacy of free and open work** for the benefit all...[Read More](https://vedastro.org/About).
+Credit also goes to [St. Jean-Baptiste de La Salle](https://en.wikipedia.org/wiki/Jean-Baptiste_de_La_Salle) for proving the **efficacy of free and open work** for the benefit of all men...[Read More](https://vedastro.org/About).

 # 💌 Support